The-Fourth-Wall/FW-Education-Website/curriculum.md

     - bode diagrams
     - filters
 - FW-105 (Programming Fundamentals in C)
+  - description:
+    - Your first contact with the language of computers and the ability to program them.
   - programming:
     - using C language fundamentals without pointers
   - references: